Indigo Blue Berries Cherry Tomatoes

 Inventory, lb : 0

-Indigo Blue Berries cherry tomatoes are available in the summer months.
+Indigo Blue Berries cherry tomatoes are available in the summer.

-Indigo Blue Berries cherry tomatoes contain high levels of anthocyanin, a naturally occurring antioxidant also found in blueberries, that is professedly helpful at combating disease, and is expressed in the dark blue-purple complexion of the fruit.
-Tomatoes are a good source of calcium and iron.
-They contain decent amounts of phosphorus, sulfur, and potassium, and they are also rich in vitamins A, B and C.
+Indigo Blue Berries cherry tomatoes contain high levels of anthocyanins, naturally occurring antioxidants expressed in the dark blue-purple nature of the fruit.
+Antioxidants help to reduce inflammation and protect the cells against free radical damage.
+The cherry tomatoes are a good source of calcium to build strong bones and teeth and iron to develop the protein hemoglobin for oxygen transport through the bloodstream.
+Indigo Blue Berries cherry tomatoes also contain some phosphorus, sulfur, and potassium and are rich in vitamins A, B, and C.